 |

-Student loans aren’t normally counted as income when providers check for credit card eligibility, as it’d be using one form of debt to cover another.
+Student loans are not normally counted as income when providers check your eligibility for a credit card.
+This is because it would be using one form of debt to cover another.

 Ocean Credit Card